 Banjie Getsinger Nicholas ~ Bio.

-Banjie Getsinger Nicholas has lived most of her life in rural northwest Connecticut.
+Banjie Getsinger Nicholas lived most of her life in rural northwest Connecticut prior to becoming a rural Maine resident in 2017.
 Nature has been the strongest influence in her life and art since early childhood.
 During those years her observation of birds, plants and insects formed the foundation of what excites her as an artist today.

 Egg tempera painting and silverpoint drawing are her chosen mediums for interpreting the great strength and fragility of the natural world as she sees it.
 Banjie particularly enjoys using materials in their most natural state.
 Her silverpoint drawings in clamshells best illustrate this.
 The shell is hand selected from a beach by the artist and the drawing is done with a thin silver wire.
 Banjie’s egg tempera paintings and silverpoint drawings are created on a traditional gesso ground made from rabbitskin glue and marble dust.
 These medieval materials combined with mixing her paint from dry pigments and fresh egg yolk enhance her engagement with the process behind the work.